Extreme Networks (NASDAQ:EXTR) Shares Gap Up to $4.11

-Extreme Networks, Inc (NASDAQ:EXTR) shares gapped up prior to trading on Friday .
+Extreme Networks, Inc (NASDAQ:EXTR)’s stock price gapped up prior to trading on Friday .
 The stock had previously closed at $4.11, but opened at $4.63.
-Extreme Networks shares last traded at $4.77, with a volume of 46,009 shares traded.
+Extreme Networks shares last traded at $4.77, with a volume of 46,009 shares trading hands.

-Several research analysts recently commented on EXTR shares.
-B. Riley lifted their price target on Extreme Networks from $7.50 to $9.00 in a research report on Thursday, August 6th.
-Needham & Company LLC assumed coverage on Extreme Networks in a report on Wednesday, August 5th.
-They issued a “hold” rating for the company.
-BidaskClub raised shares of Extreme Networks from a “sell” rating to a “hold” rating in a research note on Wednesday, September 30th.
-Zacks Investment Research downgraded shares of Extreme Networks from a “hold” rating to a “sell” rating in a research note on Tuesday.
-Finally, ValuEngine raised Extreme Networks from a “hold” rating to a “buy” rating in a research report on Wednesday, July 22nd.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the stock.
-Extreme Networks presently has an average rating of “Hold” and an average target price of $6.30.
+A number of research firms have recently commented on EXTR.
+Zacks Investment Research lowered shares of Extreme Networks from a “hold” rating to a “sell” rating in a research report on Tuesday.
+B. Riley raised their price objective on shares of Extreme Networks from $7.50 to $9.00 in a research note on Thursday, August 6th.
+ValuEngine upgraded shares of Extreme Networks from a “hold” rating to a “buy” rating in a research note on Wednesday, July 22nd.
+Needham & Company LLC assumed coverage on shares of Extreme Networks in a research note on Wednesday, August 5th.
+They issued a “hold” rating on the stock.
+Finally, BidaskClub upgraded shares of Extreme Networks from a “sell” rating to a “hold” rating in a research note on Wednesday, September 30th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and a consensus target price of $6.30.

-In related news, CEO Edward Meyercord sold 50,000 shares of the company’s stock in a transaction dated Monday, August 31st.
-The shares were sold at an average price of $4.37, for a total transaction of $218,500.00.
-Following the completion of the transaction, the chief executive officer now owns 588,552 shares in the company, valued at approximately $2,571,972.24.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-3.15% of the stock is owned by corporate insiders.
+In other news, CEO Edward Meyercord sold 50,000 shares of the business’s stock in a transaction on Monday, August 31st.
+The shares were sold at an average price of $4.37, for a total value of $218,500.00.
+Following the sale, the chief executive officer now owns 588,552 shares in the company, valued at approximately $2,571,972.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+3.15% of the stock is currently owned by insiders.

 Extreme Networks Company Profile (NASDAQ:EXTR)